 18k gold has a rich, yellow appearance that makes it an attractive material for engagement rings and other jewelry.
 Since 18k gold is almost pure, there’s very little risk of jewelry made using this material causing any skin irritation if you have a nickel allergy.

 In short, 18k gold looks fantastic, with the classic yellow appearance that most people associate with gold jewelry.

 This stunning hand-engraved solitaire engagement ring from Blue Nile is a great example of the warm tone of 18k gold.
 Other great 18k gold settings include this classic four prong solitaire ring from Blue Nile and this pave and sidestone halo engagement ring from Brian Gavin.

 However, 18k gold also has several disadvantages.
 First, since it’s quite pure, it’s fairly easy to scratch jewelry made using 18k gold.
 If you’re active or work in a setting where your ring might bump into hard surfaces, 18k gold might not be the best choice.

 18k gold is also significantly more expensive than other types of gold.
-Compared to a 14k gold ring, which looks similar but not quite as bright or saturated, you’ll usually need to pay upwards of twice as much for an 18k ring.
+Compared to a 14k gold ring (read our 14K vs. 18K comparison), which looks similar but not quite as bright or saturated, you’ll usually need to pay upwards of twice as much for an 18k ring.